LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

             [hook(hook_set([prolog_module_hook(functions), my_expansion]))]
         ).

-But note that Prolog module
-libraries may provide definitions of the expansion predicates that are not compatible with the Logtalk compiler.
-Specially when setting the hook object to ``user``, be aware of any Prolog library that is loaded, possibly by default or implicitly by the Prolog system, that may be contributing definitions of the expansion predicates.
+But note that Prolog module libraries may provide definitions of the expansion predicates that are not compatible with the Logtalk compiler.
+In particular, when setting the hook object to ``user``, be aware of any Prolog library that is loaded, possibly by default or implicitly by the Prolog system, that may be contributing definitions of the expansion predicates.
 It is usually safer to define a specific hook object for combining multiple expansions in a fully controlled way.

 .. note::